 - Hazardous wastes such as chemicals, paint chips, oils and cleaners from washing garage floors, driveways, patios and decks run into the storm drains.
 These toxins can be ingested by organisms and accumulate over time.

-- Leakage of oil and other lubricating agents from cars and other motorized machines into storm drains results in more oil in the waterways then from oil tanker spills!
+- Leaks of oil and other lubricating agents from cars and other motorized machines into storm drains results in more oil in the waterways then from oil tanker spills!

 - Pathogens including bacteria like E.Coli and Salmonella or viruses like Norwalk can be found in pet and livestock wastes.
 They can cause disease in both humans and wildlife.